Rockford Wines

 Traditional Winemaking

 Rockford is defined by an unwavering commitment to traditional methods at a time when most Australian producers had long modernised.
 The winery relies on hand-picking, open slate fermenters, basket presses, and minimal intervention throughout the winemaking process.
 Restored 19th-century equipment sits at the heart of production, including an 1880s Bagshaw destemmer and an 1890s Robinson basket press.
-These tools are not museum pieces; they are the working machinery behind every bottle of Basket Press Shiraz.
+These tools are not museum pieces; they are the working machinery behind every bottle of Basket Press Shiraz, and they remain the most public expression of O'Callaghan's belief that small-batch, low-intervention winemaking produces the most authentic expression of Barossa terroir.

 - Hand-picking and open slate fermenters used throughout production